 Getting your license and driving in Italy can be intimidating.
-Here is everything you need to know to get your on your way!
+Here is everything you need to know to get you on your way!

 SHIPPING YOUR VEHICLE OVERSEAS

-- A max of three vehicles is allowed per active duty member along with their dependents during their tour in Italy.
+• A max of three vehicles are allowed per active duty member along with their dependents during their tour in Italy.